tanghao-xiaomi/docs/en/device_dev_guide/kernel/inter_processor_communication/VirtIO/VirtIO_Framework.md

 |    |    |--- open-amp            # OpenAMP repository
 ```

 ## IV.
-API Description
+API Reference

-This section describes the interfaces that need to be called during the adaptation of VirtIO drivers.
+This section describes the APIs that need to be called during VirtIO driver adaptation.

 ### 1. openvela Log Interfaces

 - `vrtinfo(...)`

-    Description: INFO-level log interface for the VirtIO system.
+    Description: VirtIO system log interface for the INFO level.

 - `vrtwarn(...)`

-    Description: WARNING-level log interface for the VirtIO system.
+    Description: VirtIO system log interface for the WARNING level.

 - `vrterr(...)`

-    Description: ERROR-level log interface for the VirtIO system.
+    Description: VirtIO system log interface for the ERROR level.

 ### 2. openvela VirtIO Framework Interfaces

-`int virtio_register_driver(FAR struct virtio_driver *driver)`
+- `int virtio_register_driver(FAR struct virtio_driver *driver)`

-Description: Register a VirtIO Driver to the VirtIO bus.
-When a corresponding device already exists in the bus, it will immediately match and call the `probe` function implemented by the driver.
-If there is no corresponding device in the bus, the driver's `probe` function will be called back to complete driver initialization after a corresponding VirtIO device is registered to the VirtIO bus.
+    Description: Registers a VirtIO Driver with the VirtIO bus.
+If a corresponding device already exists on the bus, it is matched immediately, and the driver's `probe` function is called.
+If no corresponding device is present, the driver's `probe` function is called back to complete driver initialization once a matching VirtIO device is registered on the bus.

 ### 3. OpenAMP Interfaces

-#### Preliminary Knowledge
+#### Prerequisites

 - Driver TX virtqueue:

-    The driver's transmission queue.
-Obtain buffers from the `used ring` of `txvq`, fill in the data to be sent, and then add them to the `avail ring` of `txvq` to complete the data transmission process.
+    The driver's transmit queue.
+To send data, a buffer is retrieved from the `used ring` of the `txvq`, populated with data, and then added to the `avail ring` of the `txvq`.

-- Driver RR virtqueue:
+- Driver RX virtqueue:

-    The driver's reception queue.
-Obtain buffers from the `used ring` of `rxvq`, read the data therein, and then return them to the `avail ring` of `rxvq` to complete the data reception process.
+    The driver's receive queue.
+To receive data, a buffer containing data is retrieved from the `used ring` of the `rxvq`.
+After the data is read, the buffer is returned to the `avail ring` of the `rxvq`.

-#### Interface Description
+#### API Description

 - `void *virtqueue_get_buffer(struct virtqueue *vq, uint32_t *len, uint16_t *idx)`

-    Description: Obtain a buffer from the `used ring` of the virtqueue.
+    Description: Gets a buffer from the `used ring` of a virtqueue.

     Parameters:

-    - `vq`: Pointer to the virtqueue.
+        - `vq`: A pointer to the virtqueue.
-    - `len`: Length of the obtained buffer.
+        - `len`: The length of the retrieved buffer.
-    - `idx`: Index of the obtained buffer in the `used ring`.
+        - `idx`: The index of the retrieved buffer in the `used ring`.

 - `int virtqueue_add_buffer(struct virtqueue *vq, struct virtqueue_buf *buf_list, int readable, int writable, void *cookie)`

-    Description: Add a buffer to the `avail ring` of the `virtqueue`.
+    Description: Adds a buffer to the `avail ring` of a `virtqueue`.

     Parameters:

-    - `vq`: Pointer to the virtqueue.
+        - `vq`: A pointer to the virtqueue.
-    - `buf_list`: Array of buffers to be added.
+        - `buf_list`: An array of buffers to be added.
-    - `readable`: Number of readable buffers in `buf_list`, indicating the part expected to be read by the device (Device).
+        - `readable`: The number of readable buffers in `buf_list`, representing the parts intended for the Device to read.
-    - `writable`: Number of writable buffers in `buf_list`, indicating the part expected to be filled by the device (Device).
+        - `writable`: The number of writable buffers in `buf_list`, representing the parts intended for the Device to fill.
-    - `cookie`: Cache pointer, which will be returned when calling `virtqueue_get_buffer` to obtain the buffer.
+        - `cookie`: A private pointer (cookie) that will be returned when the buffer is retrieved using `virtqueue_get_buffer`.

 - `void virtqueue_kick(struct virtqueue *vq)`

-    Description: Notify the device (Device).
-Typically, after sending data to the device or returning a buffer to the device, this function is called to notify the device to proceed with the next operation.
+    Description: Notifies the Device.
+This function is typically called after sending data to the device or returning a buffer to it, signaling that the device can proceed with the next operation.

     Parameters:

-    - `vq`: Pointer to the virtqueue.
+    - `vq`: A pointer to the virtqueue.

 - `virtqueue_enable_cb(struct virtqueue *vq)` and `virtqueue_disable_cb(struct virtqueue *vq)`

-    Description: Enable or disable interrupts for the virtqueue.
+    Description: Enables or disables interrupts for the virtqueue.

     Parameters:

-    - `vq`: Pointer to the virtqueue.
+    - `vq`: A pointer to the virtqueue.

 ## V. Related Documents